Basin Transit: History

 In 2015, MBTA faced unionization efforts by the coach operators.
-MBTA responded by such unionization efforts by employee outreach programs and adjusted pay to stave off unionization efforts.
+MBTA responded to such these efforts by establishing employee outreach programs and adjusting pay to stave off attempts at unionization.

-MBTA used to operate Joshua Tree National Park's RoadRunner shuttle during fiscal years 2018 and 2019.
+MBTA operated Joshua Tree National Park's RoadRunner shuttle during fiscal years 2018 and 2019.
 Service was terminated due to low ridership.

 In 2022, MBTA changed its name to Basin Transit.